Michał Szubarczyk: 2025–26 season

 the 2025 Wuhan Open against former world champion Shaun Murphy, losing 5-0.
 That month, he had a narrow defeat in the qualifying round at the 2025 British Open in a deciding frame against Umut Dikme of Germany.
 He was drawn in the round-robin stage of the 2025 Championship League against Fan Zhengyi, Xu Si and Liam Highfield, finishing bottom of the group but earning a 2-2 draw against Fan.
 He recorded his first wins as a professional against Ryan Davies and Bulcsu Revesz as he reached the third round of the 2025 Saudi Arabia Snooker Masters before losing to English former world champion Stuart Bingham.

 He reached the last-64 at the 2025 Xi'an Grand Prix with a win in a deciding frame 5-4 against world number 43 Martin O'Donnell, despite being pegged back from 4-1 up.
 He was then drawn against Thailand's Noppon Saengkham.
 He recorded a 6-4 win over Ishpreet Singh Chadha in qualifying at the 2025 International Championship.

 In November 2025, he became the second youngest winner of the IBSF World Snooker Championship, after Yan Bingtao in 2014.
+That month, he defeated Jimmy White 6-2 in the first round of qualifying at the 2025 UK Championship.
+In the next round he was defeated by Noppon Saengkham, but made his first century break on tour, a 106 in frame five in a 6-3 defeat.
+On 11 December, he recorded a win over Jamie Jones at the 2025 Snooker Shoot Out.

+Szubarczyk retains his EBSA European U18 title in March 2026, defeating Moldova’s Vladislav Gradinari in the final.
+The following month, he won his first round match in the qualifying rounds of the 2026 World Snooker Championship 10-7 against Ng On-yee.
+In doing so at the age of 15 years, two months and 25 days, he became the youngest player to win a match in the championships, breaking the previous record set by Liam Davies in 2022.
+In the second round he took a 5-3 overnight lead over Sanderson Lam, before winning 10-8.
+In the third round he lost 10-2 to experienced Iranian Hossein Vafaei.

+2026–27 season

+Having been named Rookie of the Year at the conclusion of the 2025-26 season, in June 2026 he came from 5-0 down to level against 5-5 against Ross Muir, before Muir won the deciding frame to win 6-5 in the qualifying rounds of the 2026 China Open.